Program

 Charitha Elvitigala, SCoRe Lab

-From Victims to Defenders: An Exploration of the \\Phishing Attack Reporting Ecosystem
+From Victims to Defenders: An Exploration of the \\Phishing Attack Reporting Ecosystem [PDF]

 Zhibo Sun, Drexel University